Thursday, October 29, 2015

 Tim, Dave, Gloria, and I set up a test run someplace, I can't even remember where, but it was a disaster.
 Fuses blew (remember fuses?
 We later bought like twenty boxes), projector lamps overheated and blew, we even lost power cords and had to replace them.
 We were new to all this and it showed.
 However, the difference between this test run and our first actual light show was night and day.
 Well, at least night and evening.

 Between the ages of ten and thirteen, I was trying to hide from John Lewis Fisher so we wouldn't get beat up during recess or to get one more first kiss from Nancy Thompson, the musicians were at home, practicing the guitar, the keyboards, the drums.
 It mattered to them.
 Cool as we hoped we looked in our American flag cowboy drag, we were just along for the ride and for whatever ooohs and ahhhs we might elicit in passing.

-Here are some moments from that time, illuminated by flashing strobe light.
+Here are some moments from that time, as seen by flashing strobe light.
 Don't have a seizure, okay?

 * The Beatles, either together or individually, were rumored to be coming to this particular concert.
 This happened every week for the six months of Kaleidoscope's operation and was usually low sparked by a high heel of Gary Essert.

 * The concert venue seemed to change every half hour.
 There was always some kind of looming disaster about the permits, the Fire Marshal, a bounced check, or a "better" deal afoot.